Featured in The Copper Press, 23 October, 2159 A.M.

 The next Mask Parade arrived.
 Father Émile marched at its head, robe half-patterned in Gabouray’s festive hues, half in Jasiri’s sunrise gold.
 Masks still danced, but now floats depicted lions alongside jesters.
 Children juggled while balancing on beams—celebrating frivolity fused with daring.

-Bellweather learned: mirth cushions hearts, courage moves feet.
-And Émile found that a cleric’s calling can evolve without betraying roots—laughter seasoning valor, valor giving laughter weight.
+Clermont learned: mirth cushions hearts but courage moves feet.
+And Émile found that a cleric’s calling can evolve without betraying roots.
+Laughter seasoning valor, valor giving laughter weight.

 • copper_press/volume_7_-_from_laughter_to_lions.txt